nrfconnect/sdk-nrf/samples/zigbee/network_coordinator/README.rst

    :local:
    :depth: 2

-This :ref:`Zigbee <ug_zigbee>` network coordinator sample establishes the Zigbee network and commissions Zigbee devices that want to join the network.
+This :ref:`Zigbee <ug_zigbee>` Network coordinator sample establishes the Zigbee network and commissions Zigbee devices that want to join the network.

-You can use this sample together with the :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` and the :ref:`Zigbee light switch <zigbee_light_switch_sample>` to set up a basic Zigbee network.
+You can use this sample together with the :ref:`Zigbee Light bulb <zigbee_light_bulb_sample>` and the :ref:`Zigbee Light switch <zigbee_light_switch_sample>` to set up a basic Zigbee network.

 Requirements
 ************